Skip to main content

 About Us

-Our research group partners on applied health research projects - requested by communities, organizations, and/or governments.
+Since inception in 2020, our research group partners on applied health and wellness research projects requested by communities, organizations, and/or governments.
 We are committed to collaborative and partnered approaches to developing, conducting, and sharing knowledge from research.

 The health and wellness of people, families, communities, and nations are often tied to non-health systems such as education, child welfare, justice, environment, local governance, and spirituality.
 As such, our work often involves working with diverse and interdisciplinary rights holders and stakeholders to address issues that will lead to improved health and wellness, as defined by those who the research is intended to benefit.